For the Record for April 24, 2019

 The Dalles City

-Animal control responded to the 600 block of West 14th Street April 18 on a report of a dog at large.
-The dog was located and taken to the local shelter, a report was taken.

-A theft report was taken April 18 from the 900 block of Floral Street after a victim reported some equipment was stolen from his property.
+A theft report was taken April 22 from the 100 block of East 7th Street after a victim reported his bicycle was stolen.

-Anthony Joshua John Marzillo, 26, The Dalles, was arrested April 18 in the 1400 block of West 6th Street and is accused of first-degree theft and nine counts of identity theft.
-Another subject was cited and released for third-degree theft.
+Doroteo Dee Perez, 64, The Dalles, was arrested April 22 in the 2100 block of West 9th Place and is accused of second-degree sexual abuse and third-degree sexual abuse.

+A recovered stolen vehicle report was taken April 22 form the 400 block of East 8th Street.

-Officer responded to the 3600 block of West 10th Street April 19 after staff reported a student was involved in a domestic dispute.
+A theft report was taken April 22 from the 500 block of Mt.
+Hood Street after a victim reported his wallet was stolen.

+Christopher Everett Matney, 37, The Dalles, was arrested April 22 near West 6th and Webber streets and is accused of probation violation.

+Chris Michael Dennis, 29, The Dalles, was arrested April 23 in the 500 block of Mt.
+Hood Street and is accused of first-degree failure to appear.

+Joel Benjamin Parnell, 41, The Dalles, was arrested April 23 in the 500 block of Cherry Heights Road and is accused of probation.

+A theft report was taken April 23 from the 1700 block of East 9th Street after a victim reported a female suspect stole money from her wallet.

+A hit and run report was taken April 24 from East 9th and Quinton streets.

+David Michael Foote, 58, The Dalles, was arrested April 24 near West 6th and Cherry Heights streets on a warrant for second-degree failure to appear.

+Cesar Ochoa, 40, The Dalles, was arrested April 24 during a traffic stop near West 10th and Vey Way on a warrant for two counts of second-degree failure to appear.

+A hit and run report was taken April 24 from the 400 block of East 7th Street.

+Wasco County

+Deputy responded to Sevenmile Hill and Chenowith Creek roads April 22 on a report of damaged property.
+A driver transporting a manufactured home struck a telephone pole damaging it.
 An informational report was taken.

-A theft report was taken April 19 from the 200 block of East 3rd Street after a victim reported some personal documents were stolen from her.
+A theft report was taken April 22 from Maupin after a staff reported some items were stolen from residents.

-Michael James Minson, 24, The Dalles, was arrested April 19 in the 400 block of East 7th Street and is accused of parole violation.

-Jon Delonne Strickland, 31, The Dalles, was arrested April 19 near West 6th and Webber streets and is accused of second-degree criminal trespass.

-Derek Scott Hilstad, 34, Hood River, was arrested April 19 in the 1000 block of West 6th Street and is accused of public indecency, unlawful possession of methamphetamine, and second-degree disorderly conduct.

-A theft report was taken April 19 from the 3100 block of West 7th Street after a victim reported some medication was stolen from her mailbox.

-Anthony Lee Hays, 27, The Dalles, was arrested April 19 in the 1500 block of East 14th Street and is accused of second-degree disorderly conduct.

-A theft report was taken April 19 from the 2100 block of West 6th Street after staff reported an employee had stolen money from the store prior to leaving for the day.

-A missing person report was taken April 19 from the 3000 block of Old Dufur Road.

-A death report was taken April 20 from the 900 block of Pomona Street.

-A stolen vehicle report was taken April 21 from the 700 block of East 2nd Street.

-Jake Anthony Familian, 22, The Dalles, was arrested April 21 during a traffic stop near East 3rd and Madison streets and is accused of driving under the influence of intoxicants, interference with a police officer, and failure to present and carry an operator’s license.

-Wasco County

-A theft report was taken April 18 from the 3100 block of East 13th Street after a victim reported his vehicle was broken into and had some items stolen.

-Jordan Gunter Stephens, 23, Portland, was arrested April 18 on Upper Mill Creek Road and is accused of unauthorized use of a motor vehicle and driving while suspended.
-He was also arrested on a warrant for first-degree failure to appear.

-A theft report was taken April 18 from the 4100 block of Chenowith Road after a victim reported some mail was stolen.

-Daniel Luis Martinez, 38, The Dalles, was arrested April 19 in the 1800 block of West 6th Street on a warrant for second-degree failure to appear.

-A theft report was taken April 20 from the 4500 block of Orchard Road after a victim reported his bicycle was stolen.

 (0) comments